-One of the more interesting tasks I have is, when reading a bunch of articles on financial topics (yes, I really do that, I don’t just make this all up myself) is the constant use of financial jargon (which a lot of folk (including me) are not even sure what the terms means).
-It’s natural for folks who talk about certain topics to slip back into using jargon, in High Tech the use of TLAs are rampant (Three Letter Acronyms), but many folks either don’t know what the Acronym means, or worse have the wrong understanding of the TLA (sometimes they even jump to FLAs).
+I feel overwhelmed by financial jargon.
+It’s natural for folks who talk about certain topics to slip back into using jargon.
+In High Tech the use of TLAs are rampant (Three Letter Acronyms).
+How many folks either don’t know what the Acronym mean?
+Worse how many have the wrong understanding of the TLA ?
+Sometimes they even use FLA’s (4 letter acronyms).

-Financial writers at times assume a more sophisticated readership, or worse, they are just showing off by using “big words or phrases”.
-The over use of catch phrases is another topic that drives me spare, and while I realize they can be useful reminders, it doesn’t mean I can’t feel annoyed (as well) reading them.
+Financial writers at times assume a more sophisticated readership.
+Occasionally, however, they are just showing off by using “big words or phrases”.
+The over use of catch-phrases is another topic that is annoying.
+While I realize they can be useful reminders, it doesn’t mean I can’t feel frustrated when they are used.

 What do I mean?

-- Pay yourself first, yes a wonderful sentiment, I fully comprehend it, but now every time I read this I almost scream, who gets paid before me?
-I get the money THEN I pay everyone else.
-The point being made is that you should put your savings first and then pay everyone else, but reading, “pay yourself first” causes me to twitch involuntarily these days.
+- Pay yourself first.
+Who gets paid before me ?
+Put your savings first and then pay everyone else.
 I might end up in jail if I “paid myself first” because the Tax Man wants his money first!

 - Good debt, kindly just intercourse off, debt is like the news, it is neither good nor bad, it is, you decide whether it is good or not (by the way, DEBT is BAD)